Dunedan/mbp-2016-linux/README.md

 ## System Management Controller

-The System Management Controller is responsible for interactions with sensors, fans and keyboard backlight.
+The System Management Controller is responsible for interactions with sensors, fans.

-Fans, temperature and voltage sensors work out of the box using the `applesmc` kernel module, while the ambient light sensors only work in the MacBookPro13,1 and accelerometer sensors and keyboard backlight don't work for any model yet.
+Fans, temperature and voltage sensors work out of the box using the `applesmc` kernel module, while the ambient light sensors only work in the MacBookPro13,1.

-For these non-working parts, the SMC keys `applesmc` expects aren't available.
+An accelerometer doesn't seem to be available at all.

 ## Thunderbolt